Superannuation Death Benefits

 One of the most important decisions you make when you join a superannuation fund has nothing at all to do with investment choices.
 Superannuation is a non-estate asset, meaning that it is not automatically distributed in accordance with terms in your Will.
 It is therefore important that you consider how and to whom you will leave your superannuation death benefits.

-Strict superannuation rules contained in the Superannuation Industry Supervision (SIS) legislation govern how your super is distributed consequent upon your death: it is extremely important to follow those rules to ensure your money is paid to whom you intended.
-Upon death, subject to the trust deed of the fund, your superannuation may only be paid to your superannuation dependants or to your estate.
+Strict superannuation rules contained in the Superannuation Industry Supervision (SIS) legislation govern how your super is distributed consequent upon your death.
+It is extremely important to follow those rules to ensure your money is paid to whom you intended.
+Subject to the trust deed of the fund, your superannuation death benefits may only be paid to your superannuation dependants or to your estate.

 Superannuation dependants include: